 The best known town in Tuscany is surely Florence, followed by Pisa and Siena.
 But have you been to Arezzo?
 If not, you should!
-This is where we pick you up on our Backroads Tuscany and Umbria bike tour and Tuscany Family bike tour, but if you're visiting this beautiful corner of Italy on another Backroads trip or on your own, make sure you stop in Arezzo!
+This is where we pick you up on our Tuscany bike tour and Tuscany Family bike tour, but if you're visiting this beautiful corner of Italy on another Backroads trip or on your own, make sure you stop in Arezzo!

 The city center itself is gorgeous.
 I remember coming here when I was young with my school class to visit its artistic treasures.
 But I feel that its beauty really comes from being off the usual tourism route.
 From bottom to top (it's a hilltop town!), here is the perfect tour of Arezzo.
 The only thing you need to do is to stroll uphill along little roads from monument to monument.
 At the beginning you may want to avoid the main road, Corso Italia, and instead turn onto Via della Madonna del Prato, a little alley with small stores and cozy corners.
 On your way up, the church of San Francesco hosts the famous masterpieces of Piero dello Francesca (1416-1492).
 His fresco series is considered the largest example of early Renaissance style in the world, a must-see for anyone interested in art history.